MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

 1. Select an action from the table by selecting the link in the **Investigation ID** column.

 The [investigation details page](#view-investigation-details-from-air-in-defender-for-office-365-plan-2) opens.

-## Keep the following points in mind

-- Email counts are calculated at the time of the investigation, and some counts are recalculated when you open investigation flyouts (based on an underlying query).

-- The email counts shown for the email clusters on the **Email** tab and the email quantity value shown on cluster flyout are calculated at the time of investigation, and don't change.

-- The email count shown at the bottom of the **Email** tab of the email cluster flyout and the count of email messages shown in Explorer reflect email messages received after the investigation's initial analysis.

-  Thus, an email cluster that shows an original quantity of 10 email messages would show an email list total of 15 when five more email messages arrive between the investigation analysis phase and when the admin reviews the investigation.
-Likewise, old investigations might start showing higher counts than Explorer queries show, because data in Microsoft Defender for Office 365 Plan 2 expires after seven days for trials and after 30 days for paid licenses.

-  Showing both count historical and current counts in different views is done to indicate the email impact at the time of investigation and the current impact up until the time that remediation is run.

-- In the context of email, you might see a volume anomaly threat surface as part of the investigation.
-A volume anomaly indicates a spike in similar email messages around the investigation event time compared to earlier time frames.
-A spike in email traffic together with certain characteristics (for example, subject and sender domain, body similarity, and sender IP) is typical of the start of email campaigns or attacks.
-However, bulk, spam, and legitimate email campaigns commonly share these characteristics.

-- Volume anomalies represent a _potential_ threat, and could be less severe compared to malware or phishing threats that are identified using anti-virus engines, detonation, or malicious reputation.

-- You don't have to approve every action.
-If you don't agree with the recommended action or your organization doesn't choose certain types of actions, then you can choose to **Reject** the actions or simply ignore them and take no action.

-- Approving and/or rejecting all actions lets the investigation fully close (status becomes remediated), while leaving some actions incomplete results in the investigation status changing to a partially remediated state.

 ## Next steps